Hi. Thank you for being curious about me. I am an ordinary human traveling through an ordinary life.

 In 1990 came an Amiga 3000.
 I added a PC Bridgeboard and an A-Max II classic Mac emulator.

 In 1991 I bought an 80486 PC with 16 MB of RAM.
 I had a CompuServe account.
 I installed Windows for Workgroups and the Norton Desktop.
 I added copies of FrameMaker and WordPerfect for DOS.
-With FrameMaker I managed another newsletter.
+With FrameMaker I managed a Society for Technical Communication (STC) chapter newsletter.
 I began my journey into technical writing.
 For more than two decades my primary professional background was technical writing, mostly procedure writing.

 I taught personal computer classes at a local tech college.
 Along the way I became “the person” who is asked for computer help.
-Between the Amiga and 486 I was familiar with the command line.
+Starting with the Amiga and 486 I became familiar with the command line.

-My first network was using a crossover cable to link the 486 to a new Pentium I running NT4.
+My first home network used a crossover cable to link the 486 to a new Pentium I running NT4.
 The new system was an Internet gateway for the 486.
 Some years later came routers, switches, and additional computers on the network.

 I became aware of Linux in the late 1990s and have been using Linux based systems since 2001.
 In 2008 I migrated fully to Slackware Linux.
 Personally I use Slackware and professionally I use Debian, Proxmox, and CentOS.